 - All our staff have a responsibility to provide a safe environment in which children can learn. - Our academies have a DSL who will provide support to our staff members to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.
 The DSL (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns. - All our staff will be equipped to identify children who may benefit from early help.
-Staff know in the first instance to discuss their concerns with the DSL, and understand they may be required to support other agencies and professionals in assessments for early help. - Staff are aware they should share any concerns about a child with the DSL/DDSL however, they are equally aware that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognize their experiences as harmful. - Any of our staff members who have a concern about a child's welfare should follow the referral processes (detailed on page 6).
+Staff know in the first instance to discuss their concerns with the DSL, and understand they may be required to support other agencies and professionals in assessments for early help. - Our safeguarding teams across the Trust are aware of the early help process and how and where to access support.

+- Staff are aware they should share any concerns about a child with the DSL/DDSL however, they are equally aware that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognize their experiences as harmful. - Any of our staff members who have a concern about a child's welfare should follow the referral processes (detailed on page 6).
 Staff should expect to support Social Workers and other agencies following any referral.